cvipdnn/defect_detection/utils/README.md

 # Network Analysis Tool
 This is a tool to extract some information of your neural network.
 Currently it supports:

-1) Estimate theoretical computational cost of the neural network, analyze theoretical amount of floating point multiplications (FLOPs)
+1) Estimate theoretical computational cost of the neural network, analyze theoretical amount of floating point(FLOPs) of multiplications.

+## Usage
+python nn_summary.py xxxx.h5